wavefrontHQ/wavefront-operator-for-kubernetes/MIGRATION.md

 Creating a Wavefront secret:
   - Create a secret using the token `kubectl create -n wavefront secret generic wavefront-secret --from-literal token=WAVEFRONT_TOKEN`

-For Setting the environment variable `WAVEFRONT_PROXY_ARGS`, please set the corresponding operator config.
+Below are the proxy arguments that can be set using `WAVEFRONT_PROXY_ARGS`, which are also supported natively in the Custom Resource.

 | Wavefront Proxy args              | Wavefront operator custom resource `spec`                      |
 |-----------------------------------|--------------------------------------------------------------- |